 Rockford residents are not required to recycle, however the City encourages all residents to take advantage of the recycling program.
 Each household is furnished with a recycling bin.
 If you do not have one, contact Rock River Disposal at 815-965-2489.
 Recyclables will be collected on your regular garbage day.

 Aluminum and tin cans, glass jars and bottles, aerosol cans, coded plastics #1-#7, and 6 and 12 pack plastic rings will be accepted.
 All containers should be rinsed, caps removed, and placed loosely in a bin.
 If you have excess recyclables, they may be placed in a paper bag and set next to the bin.
 Newspapers should be placed in a paper bag and set on top of the bin.
 Paper, magazines and phone books should be placed in a paper bag and set next to the bin.
 Cardboard and paperboard must be flattened and bundled with string or twine, not wire.
 The bundles should be no larger than 2 feet by 2 feet.
 A complete list of recyclable materials can be located here.
+Residents may also dispose of small electronics, smaller than 2 feet by 2 feet, in their City-issued blue recycling bins.

 Weekly Compost/Yard Waste Pick-Up

-Yard waste pick-up occurs only during spring, summer and fall growing season.
+Yard waste pick-up occurs only during the spring, summer and fall growing seasons.
 Additionally, a special pick-up week for Christmas trees typically occurs in early January.
 A press release is sent out in the spring, fall, and shortly after the winter holidays advising when these pick-ups will resume and end.
 Residents missing the final collection date will have one additional chance for their yard waste to be collected during the annual Christmas tree pick-up.
 Each January, Rock River Disposal will collect Christmas trees from residents on their normally scheduled garbage pick-up day.
 These pick-ups typically occur in the second or third full week.
 A press release is sent out prior to the collection advising when the collection will occur.
 Non-bagged trees should be cut into 4 foot sections and placed alongside resident’s regular garbage.
 Trees must be free of all ornaments, stands, lights, and other decorative materials.
 Residents may also dispose of any remaining yard waste if properly containerized.
 It is requested that yard waste only be placed in 2-ply biodegradable paper bags and not in garbage cans for this pick-up, as yard waste may freeze in cans preventing full disposal.
 Christmas trees may also be dropped off for recycling at one of Keep Northern Illinois Beautiful’s recycling sites in Winnebago and Boone Counties.
 Please visit Keep Northern Illinois Beautiful’s website for a comprehensive list of dates the drop off sites.

 Residential yard waste pick-up occurs the same day as your regularly scheduled garbage pick-up.
 Yard Waste material must be placed in compostable paper bags or in 32 gallon or smaller refuse cans that have been marked with a large “X” that is plainly visible from the street.
 Twigs, branches and other types of large brush that cannot fit into either of these containers must be placed in bundles no more than 4 feet long by 2 feet in diameter.
 Bundles should be tied with string or twine, not metal.
 No bag, can or bundle can weigh more than 50 pounds when loaded.
 Yard waste cannot be mixed with regular garbage nor placed in plastic bags for pickup.